CodeScop/Oge-Mai-Field-Guide/nano/allfoomnanoquests.md

 - **Requirements:** Defeat 15 Sacer
 - **Rewards:** House Item: Sacer Scissors https://4thewords.com/public/hideouts/hideout&#95;element&#95;393&#95;56595/variant&#95;icon&#95;1912&#95;193.png
 - **Recommendations:**  Up to you!
 I admit to being mildly disappointed that the lovely scissors are merely a house item, but it's a fairly easy quest.

+###Gusts of Air

+- **Location:** Forest Region Meeting Ground
+- **Unlocked by:** April 17th Event Drop
+- **Type:** Battle
+- **Requirements:** Defeat 15 Buhini
+- **Rewards:** Wardrobe: Winter Buhini Scarf https://4thewords.com/media/wardrobe/featured/female/wf&#95;1578-winter-buhini-scarf-11178-69152.png
+- **Recommendations:**  This is quite a lovely scarf and, now that the Buhini Flute saves you from needing to pay for each Buhini battle, it's a lot more fun to play with those little owlets.
+It is a one-variant reward, though, so be aware.

 ###Heart of Sunshine